samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-a script that prints all the groups the current user is part of 3-write a script that changes the owner of a file 4-write a script that creates empty file
+5-write a script that adds execute permission to the owner